-Speaking of which, CBD PM is an award-winning CBD oil specifically geared toward sleep.
+Improving your sleep may also help you to feel more calm during your day.
+CBD PM is an award-winning CBD oil specifically geared toward sleep.
 It includes melatonin, a hormone that your body produces to signal that it’s time to hit the sack, and soothing traditional herbs like chamomile and valerian.
 It can be the right solution for especially stressful periods when your worries are keeping you awake at night.

 Will CBD Show Up on a Drug Test?

-If you’re taking CBD for stress, the last thing you want is the added worry that you might fail a drug test!
+If you’re taking CBD for stress, the last thing you want is the added worry that you might fail a drug test.
 But whether that’s actually something you need to worry about depends on what type of CBD you get.

 CBD that’s labeled full spectrum has a small amount of THC in it.
-That’s the substance that most drug tests are looking for because in large enough quantities it leads to intoxication.
+That’s the substance that most drug tests are looking for, because in large enough quantities it leads to intoxication.
 Our full spectrum CBD oil doesn’t have enough THC for that, but it could appear in a drug test that’s sensitive enough.

 On the other hand, CBD products labeled “isolate” or “broad spectrum” should not contain any detectable THC.
 To make extra sure, you can check out the lab test results of your particular CBD product to find out exactly what’s in it.